 James Harden's MVP pursuit puts Houston Rockets into a tough spot

 James Harden's MVP pursuit puts Houston Rockets into a tough spot As James Harden plays on, the Rockets hope there won't be regrets come playoff time.
-Check out this story on USATODAY.com: http://usat.ly/2okQqvP As the NBA's elite teams gear up for the postseason, there's an individual award hanging in the balance or a team-wide regular-season record to chase that, in the end, matters far less than the prospect of winning a championship.
+Check out this story on greenbaypressgazette.com: http://usat.ly/2okQqvP Houston Rockets guard James Harden looks on during the first quarter against the Chicago Bulls at the United Center.

 Add your comments below